What symbolizes strength training and fitness better than the humble dumbbell?

 Here’s a recap:

-- The shape of your dumbbell end has little or no impact on the amount of work your body is doing to move the weight.
+- The shape of your dumbbell head has little to no impact on the amount of work your body is doing to move the weight.

 - Different dumbbell shapes offer different benefits.
-For example, hex dumbbells and square dumbbells don’t roll when placed on the ground, making them ideal for exercises like renegade rows, while round dumbbells tend to be more durable.
+For example, hex dumbbells and square dumbbells don’t roll when placed on the ground, making them ideal for exercises like renegade rows, while round dumbbells tend to be more durable and easier to store.

-- Contoured handle dumbbells provide an ergonomic grip, but it may be overly taxing on your grip if you have smaller hands.
+- Contoured handle dumbbells provide an ergonomic grip, but it may be overly taxing on your hands if you have smaller mitts.

 - Straight handle dumbbells are more straightforward and tend to be less expensive.